All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I drink alcohol while taking Saxenda?

-Alcohol is not strictly prohibited but should be limited.
+Alcohol isn't strictly prohibited but should be limited.
 It adds empty calories, worsens nausea, and many patients report reduced alcohol tolerance on GLP-1 medications.
 If you drink, keep it to occasional moderate consumption (1 drink for women, 2 for men) and choose lower-calorie options like wine or spirits with soda water rather than sugary cocktails.

 Is keto a good diet to follow with Saxenda?